GfSE/SAF-Specification/README.md

 ### Operational Domain Objective

-The SAF Operational Domain aims to get an understanding of required organizational or operational entity capability(s), as a foundation for to systems to be acuired or developed.
+The SAF Operational Domain aims to get an understanding of required organizational or operational entity capabilities, as a foundation for to systems to be acuired or developed.
 The viewpoints of the SAF Operational Domain assist the "Business or Mission Analysis Process" and the "Stakeholder Needs and Requirements Definition Process" activities of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2015 [§ 4.1, § 4.2].

-The SAF Operational Domain supports the model-based development of a [CONOPS](https://www.sebokwiki.org/wiki/Concept_of_Operations_(ConOps)_(glossary)) - as well as an [OPSCON](https://www.sebokwiki.org/wiki/Business_or_Mission_Analysis) and related life cycle concepts - for an organization or operational entity seeking for an improvement of existing capability(s) or in establishing new ones.
+The SAF Operational Domain supports the model-based development of a [CONOPS](https://www.sebokwiki.org/wiki/Concept_of_Operations_(ConOps)_(glossary)) - as well as an [OPSCON](https://www.sebokwiki.org/wiki/Business_or_Mission_Analysis) and related life cycle concepts - for an organization or operational entity seeking for an improvement of existing capabilities or in establishing new ones.

 By identifying Stakeholders and their Requirements the SAF Operational Domain supports the derivation of a complete and consolidated set of Stakeholder Requirements based on operational activities and exchanges.